teamlse2022/Thoughtworks/README.md

-# Thoughtworks
+# Thoughworks: LSE Data Analytics Employer Partner

-## Repo to store Jupyter Notebook containing code, analysis, & insights for LSE Data Analytics Employer Project.
+## This repo is to store Jupyter Notebook containing code, analysis, & insights for LSE Data Analytics Employer Partner Project.

 ### Objective of the project is to study cycling data in 3 major cities in order to explore for London: